We use all ORGANIC ingredients, and purchase chiles & garlic direct from farmers

 Bulgarian Carrot (very hot)

-For all those who have asked for a hotter Hot Winter: this sauce blends our Bulgarian Carrot with LOTS of Hinkelhatz, for a bold heat with rich, dark fruit flavor with a full body.
-This year we also added some Aji Crystal, which turned up the sour cherry and citrus notes (and possibly increased the heat just a little bit).
+For those who requested a hotter Hot Winter: this sauce blends our Bulgarian Carrot with Aji Crystal, for a bold heat with a taste of rich, dark fruit and a full body.
+Notes of sour cherry and citrus lend a complex flavor.

 Hatch Chile (Medium)